derivia/study-notes/notes/WEB.md

 ### Screen Readers

-Learn about assistive technology such as screen readers that reads sections of the page aloud based on the current focus.

 * [ ] [The A11Y Project - Screen Reader Myths](https://a11yproject.com/posts/people-who-use-screen-readers-dont-use-javascript/)
 * [ ] [The A11Y Project - NVDA Screen Reader](https://a11yproject.com/posts/getting-started-with-nvda/)
 * [ ] [The A11Y Project - OS X Voiceover](https://a11yproject.com/posts/getting-started-with-voiceover/)